swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 @MainActor
 var example: Int = 0

-Task(on: MainActor.shared) {
+Task(executorPreference: MainActor.shared) {
    example = 12 // not crossing actor-boundary
 }
 ```

-It is more efficient to write `Task(on: MainActor.shared) {}` than it is to `Task { @MainActor in }` because the latter will first launch the task on the inferred context (either enclosing actor, or global concurrent executor), and then hop to the main actor.
+It is more efficient to write `Task(executorPreference: MainActor.shared) {}` than it is to `Task { @MainActor in }` because the latter will first launch the task on the inferred context (either enclosing actor, or global concurrent executor), and then hop to the main actor.
 The `on MainActor` spelling allows Swift to immediately enqueue on the actor itself.

 ### Static closure isolation

 It would be interesting to allow starting a task on a specific actor's executor, and have this infer the specific isolation.

 Today the proposal does not allow using serial executors, which are strictly associated with actors to start a Task "on" such executor.
-We could consider adding some form of such ability, and then be able to infer that the closure of a Task is isolated to the actor passed to `Task(on: some Actor)`.
+We could consider adding some form of such ability, and then be able to infer that the closure of a Task is isolated to the actor passed to `Task(executorPreference: some Actor)`.

 The upcoming [SE-NNNN: Improved control over closure actor isolation](https://github.com/apple/swift-evolution/pull/2174) proposal includes a future direction which would allow isolating a closure to a known other value.